centminmod/wordpress-plugin-mirror-poc/readme.md

 ## Introduction

 The WordPress Plugin Mirror Downloader is a sophisticated system designed to efficiently download, cache, and manage WordPress plugins.
 It leverages Cloudflare's edge computing capabilities and object storage to create a high-performance, scalable solution for plugin management.
 If you are a open source project, Cloudflare has expanded it's free support offerings via Cloudflare Project Alexandria https://blog.cloudflare.com/expanding-our-support-for-oss-projects-with-project-alexandria/.

+Given [Cloudflare CDN cached WordPress plugin download benchmarks speeds](#cached-plugin) with 43x times faster downlaod speed and 82% faster latency than plugin served from Wordpress.org, Matt Mullenweg should take up Cloudflare CEO, Mathhew Prince's [offer of donating capacity to Wordpress.org](https://x.com/eastdakota/status/1841154152006627663?t=L0e-TL1cPhkgckxPDG6nvg&s=19).
+Would dramatically cut Wordpres.org's infrastructure running costs and speed up file downloads. :sunglasses:

-This method only focuses on mirroring and downloading WordPress Plugin zip files itself instead of mirroring the entire WordPress plugin SVN repository.
+The below POC method only focuses on mirroring and downloading WordPress Plugin zip files itself instead of mirroring the entire WordPress plugin SVN repository.
 The reason is SVN repositories contain the history of all commits and versions for a WordPress plugin so involve alot more files and data size/transfer is larger.

 Disclaimer, I am a Cloudflare customer since 2011 and official Cloudflare community MVP since 2018 (non-paid similar to how Microsoft MVP program operates) using Cloudflare Free, Pro, Business and Enterprise plans.